-One of the main attractions with permanent life insurance, like variable universal life, is the cash value component attached.
+One of the main attractions with permanent life insurance, like variable life insurance, is the cash value component attached.
 The problem with most of these permanent policies is the rate of return is usually low.
 This is where variable universal life could make a difference.

 Variable universal life insurance is a permanent policy that is part of the universal life family.
 The difference between variable universal life and a universal life policy is how the cash value component is calculated.